certbot/certbot/certbot/docs/using.rst

 ECDSA account keys
 ~~~~~~~~~~~~~~~~~~

-As of Certbot 1.23.0, new account keys are based on ECDSA.
+As of Certbot 1.23.0, new account keys use the ``secp256r1`` curve.
 The official backend of LetsEncrypt issues
 many certificates, and bandwidth on their servers will be lower compared to RSA-keys.
-Boulder handles all
+ACME servers handle all
-requests, including revocation and
+requests, including revocation and renewals of existing certificates using the account key.

 Deleting certificates
 ---------------------